PanoPepino/digital_presenter/README.md

 # TO DO:

-- Reestructure how the textbox and similar objects are called through the script function.
-Better to define a set of classes? [_]
 - Create simple logo to add to github and webpage. [_]
 - To write down good docstrings for documentation. [_]
 - To create documentation and deploy in webpage.
 Use beanim-like structure. [_]